marcusyoung/pgRouting/readme.md

 ### pgRouting Stuff

-This repository contains stuff related to teh pgRouting extension for PostGIS, such as SQL scripts, tutorials etc.
+This repository contains stuff related to the pgRouting extension for PostGIS, such as SQL scripts, tutorials etc.

 ## Using pgRouting with Ordnance Survey Open Roads dataset